AnIkeT126/AnIkeT126/README.md

 - 🌱 I’m currently learning **C,C++,Python,HTML**

-- 👯 I’m looking to collaborate on **and open soruce project I come across with.**
+- 👯 I’m looking to collaborate on **and open soruce project I come across with**

 - ⚡ Fun fact **I laugh obnoxiously when I am not supposed to🙃 **
 - 🌈 Pronouns:- he/him/his